Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: Results and Discussions

 \section{Results and Discussions}

-We study multi-Z productions of $\PZ\PZ\PZ$ at a muon collider with $\sqrt{s}=1\PTeV$, $\mathcal{L}=10\abinv$.
+We study multi-Z productions of $\PZ\PZ\PZ$ at a muon collider with $\sqrt{s}=1\,\PTeV$, $\mathcal{L}=10\,\abinv$.
 Through detailed simulation and signal background analysis, we obtain a significance for the $\PZ\PZ\PZ$ direct production in the SM as $1.9\sigma$ after combining the results from pure-leptonic and semi-leptonic channels.
-We also provide the constrains of aQGC coefficients~\cite{QCKM-Model} at the 95\% CL.
-Furthermore, high energy muon collider is an ideal place to research VBS processes, such as the $\PZ\PZ$ VBS production process.
-We present the distribution of various variables and summary the constraint of aQGC coefficients.
-For $\PZ\PZ\PZ$ process, the constraint of coefficients at 95\% CL are listed in Table~\ref{tab:table4}, and for $\PZ\PZ\_{\rm VBS}$ process, the constraints of aQGC coefficients at 95\% CL are listed in Table~\ref{tab:table_ZZ_constrain}.
-Comparing with some exiting $\PZ\PZ$ aQGCs constraints: $f_{T, 0}: [-0.24,0.22], f_{T, 1}: [-0.31,0.31], f_{T, 2}: [-0.63,0.59]$ in ~\cite{aQGC-results}, our results give stronger limit: $f_{T, 0}: [-0.11, 0.082], f_{T, 1}: [-0.14, 0.11], f_{T, 2}: [-0.27, 0.21]$.
+We also provide the constraints of aQGC coefficients~\cite{QCKM-Model} at the 95\% CL.
+Furthermore, high energy muon collider is an ideal place to research VBS processes, such as the VBS $\PZ\PZ$ production process.
+We present the distribution of various variables and summarize the constraints of aQGC coefficients.
+For $\PZ\PZ\PZ$ process, the constraints of coefficients at 95\% CL are listed in Table~\ref{tab:table4}, and for VBS $\PZ\PZ$ production process, the constraints of aQGC coefficients at 95\% CL are listed in Table~\ref{tab:table_ZZ_constrain}, the unit is $\PTeV^{-4}$.

 In ZZZ direct productions, some operators degenerate, such as: $f_{S0}$, $f_{S1}$, and $f_{S2}$; $f_{T0}$ and $f_{T1}$; $f_{T5}$ and $f_{T6}$.
 But we still keep all the constraints in Table~\ref{tab:table4} for the completeness of the set of operator coefficients.